Horses at sunset

 Old photo of people looking at a sheep in Sonora

-In 1995, Sonora Bank expanded outside of Sonora to San Angelo, Texas, opening up the San Angelo Banking Center, located at 5710 Sherwood Way, and later another branch was opened at 5202 Southland Blvd.
-In early 2009, the bank opened the Boerne Banking Center, at 122 W. Bandera in Boerne, Texas.
+In 1995, Sonora Bank expanded outside of Sonora to San Angelo, Texas, opening up the San Angelo Banking Center, located on Sherwood Way.
+In 1998, another branch was opened on Southland Blvd.

 bank picture with animals